eyc94/brain/data-structures/non-linear/graph/graph.md

   - Edges are ordered pairs of vertices `(u, v)`.
   - Ordered because `(u, v)` and `(v, u)` are different in directed graphs (di-graph).
   - Edges may have weight, value, or cost.
+- A `directed, acyclic graph (DAG)`, is a directed graph with no cycles.
 - Hierarchical.
 - Arranged in a tree-like strcture.
 - Top-most node is called the `root` node.